azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUN2W1P/his-butler-fluent">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G14U41GEV/-the-fated-moment-">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Having regained the services of his Butler, the Young Master issues a chilling order to<br>kill.
-Sebastian is eager to please, but this task will require a revelation of his<br>true nature.</p>
+<p align="center">It's the final battle of the Fated Clash.
+If Akina wins, Hikari's illness will be<br>cured, and Suo will be saved from the void.
+Akina is determined to change the<br>future.
+With the owners of the Fated Ones looking on, the last fight between the<br>fate of Miracles and Zero begins!</p>
 </td>
 </tr>
 </table>